John Glover (general)

-John Glover (November 5, 1732January 30, 1797) was an American fisherman, merchant, politician, and military leader from Marblehead, Massachusetts, who served as a brigadier general in the Continental Army during the American Revolutionary War.
-He is most famous in American history for his regiment rowing Washington across the Delaware, the Battle of Long Island, and leading the first integrated regiment in the American military.
+John Glover (November 5, 1732 – January 30, 1797) was an American fisherman, merchant, politician, and military leader from Marblehead, Massachusetts, who served as a brigadier general in the Continental Army during the American Revolutionary War.
+He is most famous in American history for his role in helping found what would become the United States Navy, along with his regiment rowing Washington across the Delaware, the Battle of Long Island, and leading one of the first integrated regiments in the American Revolution.

 Early life

 Glover was born in Salem, Massachusetts, the son of a house carpenter.
 When John was four years old, his father died.
 Shortly thereafter, his mother and three brothers moved to the neighboring town of Marblehead.
-As a young man, Glover became a cordwainer and rum trade and eventually a ship owner and international merchant.
+As a young man, Glover became a cordwainer and rum trader and eventually a ship owner and international merchant.
 He married Hannah Gale in October 1754.

 Following the Boston Massacre in 1770, Committees of Correspondence were formed.
 Marblehead elected Glover along with future revolutionists Elbridge Gerry and Azor Orne to committee posts.
 After the First Continental Congress passed the non-importation agreements sanctioning trade with the British, Glover was elected to enforce the embargo as a member of the committee of inspection.

 In 1773, there was a deadly smallpox outbreak in the town of Marblehead.
 John Glover along with Azor Orne and Elbridge Gerry petitioned the town of Marblehead for a hospital to be built on Cat Island.
 After the town voted against it out of suspicions, they took it upon themselves to privately build the hospital on the island after receiving permission from Salem.
 Known as the Essex Hospital, it was successful in treating majority of the patients.
 However, many of Marblehead's citizens were still uneasy about it, forcing it to close, with a few locals eventually burning it down.